Hybrid III-V/Silicon Quantum Photonic Device Generating Broadband Entangled Photon Pairs: Sample fabrication and characterization

 The device fabrication involves several steps.
 First, the SOI circuit is prepared: the waveguides are patterned via electron beam lithography and then etched via inductive coupled plasma-deep reactive ion etching (ICP-DRIE); this technique provides fine control of the slope of the waveguide flanks, as required by the coupling design.
 Alignment marks are also etched on the structure during this step.
 The surface is treated with O$_2$ plasma and an adhesion promoter is applied.
-The BCB is then spin-coated onto the SOI platform to reach the desired thickness.
-Meanwhile, a thin film of SiO$_2$ is deposited onto the bonding side of the AlGaAs epitaxial structure via atomic layer deposition (ALD), followed by the application of the same adhesion promoter.
-The two materials are at this point superimposed one to the other, facing the treated sides.
+The BCB is then spin-coated onto the SOI platform to reach a 40 nm thickness.
+Meanwhile, a 20 nm film of SiO$_2$ is deposited onto the bonding side of the AlGaAs epitaxial structure via atomic layer deposition (ALD), followed by the application of the same adhesion promoter.
+The two materials are then superimposed one to the other, facing the treated sides.
 By heating up the system and applying a compressive force, the polymerization of the BCB turns it from liquid phase into a rigid bond between the two structures.
-The GaAs substrate is then selectively removed using an acid solution, and AlGaAs waveguides are patterned via e-beam lithography and etched by ICP-RIE, in alignment with the silicon waveguides beneath.
+The GaAs substrate is then selectively removed using a citric acid solution, and AlGaAs waveguides are patterned via e-beam lithography and etched by ICP-RIE, in alignment with the silicon waveguides beneath.
 An SEM image of the section belonging to the coupling region -- where the two waveguides overlap -- of the resulting device is shown in Fig. \ref{fig:coupling_sections}b.

 The coupling design and the fabrication process are first validated by measuring the transmitted optical power in the telecom range, using a linearly polarized CW laser.
-Considering the estimated injection and collection efficiency, waveguide facet reflectivities (numerically simulated with a commercial FDTD solver) and optical losses, we can retrieve the actual mode coupling efficiency (Supp.
-Mat).
-The transmission spectra, centered at different wavelengths, present a FWHM $> 70 $ nm for both TE and TM polarizations, thus validating our coupling design.
+Considering the estimated injection and collection efficiency, waveguide facet reflectivities (numerically simulated with a commercial FDTD solver) and optical losses, we can retrieve the actual mode coupling efficiency (Appendix C).
+The transmission spectra, centered at different wavelengths, reach $\simeq 60\%$ and present a FWHM $> \, 70 $ nm for both TE and TM polarizations, thus validating our coupling design.

 Second harmonic generation (SHG) measurements are then carried out to investigate the nonlinear response of the hybrid device and precisely determine the experimental resonance frequencies.
 A CW telecom laser beam is injected into the silicon waveguide through a microscope objective; the SHG signal, at NIR wavelength, is collected from the AlGaAs waveguide through a second microscope objective and measured within a synchronous detection scheme.
 The input beam is linearly polarized at 45° so as to excite both type 0 and type 2 processes.
 The result, displayed in Fig. \ref{fig:setup_SHG_PGR}d, shows that both nonlinear processes are retrieved on the same chip with comparable efficiencies, and with resonance wavelengths in the expected spectral range.